 It is important to remember that the person who looked over your shoulder and moved those pieces is not necessarily any smarter or more capable than you are.
 What they offered, for a very brief moment in time, was a different perspective, and it was that difference that made the difference for you in being able to again make sense out of all those pieces.
 This, in essence, is how counseling/psychotherapy works.
 What a counselor offers you in your session is a different perspective based on YOUR sense of the situation at hand.
 Our goal is not to tell you how you are supposed to be; our goal is to help you figure out how you want or need things in your life to be different, and more importantly, how to go about creating that difference.

-CUSOM BH Clinical Services are free to medical, graduate, and health professional students.
+CUSOM BH Clinical Services are free to MSBS students, DO students, and medical residents.

 We can discuss any number of issues that are important to you; however, most times people who seek counseling do so for some of the following reasons: